 The parameters Vmax, Km and Ki are shared, so Prism fits one best-fit value for the entire set of data.

-Vmax is the maximum enzyme velocity without inhibitor, expressed in the same units as Y.
+Vmax is the maximum enzyme velocity absence of inhibitor, expressed in the same units as Y.

-Km is the Michaelis-Menten constant (without inhibitor), expressed in the same units as X. It describes the interaction of substrate and enzyme in the absence of inhibitor.
+Km is the Michaelis-Menten constant (absence of inhibitor), expressed in the same units as X. It describes the interaction of substrate and enzyme in the absence of inhibitor.

 AlphaKi is the inhibition constant, expressed in the same units as I, which you entered into the column titles.
 It is the product of Ki (which is very high, because uncompetitive inhibitors don't bind to the enzyme) and alpha (which is very low).
 It is not possible to fit alpha and Ki separately, but only to determine their product.
 Some books call this product Ki'.